Vicktor007/microservices-with-kafka/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Rate Limiting**: with resilience4j that helps you secure the whole app.
+👉 **Rate Limiting**: with resilience4j that helps you secure the whole app from overloading the apis.

 👉 **Database Modeling**: Models and relationships using MongoDB mySql and PosgreSql.